Diana Hodgins MBE

 To date, Diana has twenty-seven patents covering a range of sensor and system topics including an 'Electronic Nose', nerve stimulation and a solid state gyroscope.

 It's clear that Diana has a lifelong passion for engineering and thoroughly enjoys what she's doing.
 With numerous amounts of successes, she continues to excel throughout her career.
 She states, 'People assume that I know everything but I don't, I'm always learning something new and I'm forever asking questions.'
 The University of Hertfordshire recognised Diana's contribution to innovation and awarded her an Honorary Doctor of Science degree in 2005.

 In Diana's experience, she hasn't met anyone who doesn't enjoy their job as an engineer, with numerous exciting opportunities that people can take.
-She believe that, 'A degree in engineering provides you with the skills to develop new technologies and opens up a wide range of opportunities for the future.'
+She believes that, 'A degree in engineering provides you with the skills to develop new technologies and opens up a wide range of opportunities for the future.'